skeletor-eht/sigalg-cipher-tester/README.md

 # SSL Security Analyzer

-A web-based tool for analyzing SSL/TLS security configurations of domains, with a focus on SHA-256 compatibility and proxy removal eligibility.
+A web-based tool for analyzing SSL/TLS security configurations of domains
 ## Features

 - Regular security analysis of domains